Helpful Anti-Bullying Videos For School-Aged Children

 Another cartoon video about anti-bullying is this McKay Foundation creation, The Meanest Girl In Second Grade.
 This cartoon is a little more serious and direct as it follows the lead bully to teach your children the consequences and solutions of bullying.

-And for your slightly older elementary students, you may want to show them this video on “Five Ways To Stop Bullying.”
-This video defines the different types of
+And for your slightly older elementary students, you may want to show them this video on "Five Ways To Stop Bullying."
+This video defines the different types of bullying, and then provides strategies to stop bullying.
+It also emphasizes that bullying should not be ignored, even when you witness it happening to someone else.
+Let your kids know these tips apply to bullying that happens on phones or computers as well.

 Middle School/Junior High Videos